 Map Your Neighborhood

-Earthquakes, Floods, Storms and Tornadoes - Is Your Neighborhood Ready?
+Earthquakes, Floods, Storms, and Tornadoes - Is Your Neighborhood Ready?
 Map Your Neighborhood - a program to bring your neighborhood together.
-Prepared neighborhoods are more effective in their disaster response and have an increased capacity to be self-sufficient for the first 72 hours after a disaster.
+Prepared areas are more effective in their disaster response and have an increased capacity to be self-sufficient for the first 72 hours after a disaster.

-In a disaster, the neighbors living around you are your most immediate source of help.
+In a disaster, the neighbors around you are your most immediate source of help.
 Traditional 911 responders (police, fire, medical, and utility) are quickly overwhelmed by demand.
-Knowing what to do in the first hour (the golden hour) of a disaster response may save a life, reduce the severity of injuries, and reduce the amount of damage that you, your family and neighbors sustain.
+Knowing what to do in the first hour (the golden hour) of a disaster response may save a life, reduce the severity of injuries, and reduce the damage you, your family, and your neighbors sustain.

 Objectives accomplished during a 90-minute neighborhood meeting include: